trumhemcut/dapr-microservices/README.md

 ### Step 1 - Pre-requisites

 - Kubernetes, it's ok to use Kubernetes on Docker for Win/Mac or Minikube for development environment.
+Currently I've just tested on Docker for Win/Mac environment (with Kubernetes enabled).
+Minikue hasn't been tested yet!
 - [Helm 3.0](https://github.com/helm/helm/releases), no more Tiller.
 But please add the repo before we can install:
 - [Dapr CLI](https://github.com/dapr/cli), prefer latest version (e.g. 0.3.0)